RememberOfLife/mirabel/README.md

   * https://github.com/jakebesworth/Simple-SDL2-Audio
 * actually use clang-format to make everything look uniform
 * main_ctrl should be a context object (low prio)
+* put nanovg in another cmake target to hide its impl warnings
+* put correct cpp standard version in the cmake

 ## ideas
 * meta gui window snapping/anchoring?
 * "moving" around the board by an offset using middle mouse dragging?
+* filter games list with some categories/tags? (e.g. player count, randomness, hidden info, simul moves, abstract strategy)
+* quick launcher menu:
+  * "hav" matches to havannah and the standard variation and the first available frontend
+  * "hav+10" should set the size option to 10 for the havannah that matched
+    * how to make sure non kwargs get into the right place?
+  * "ttt.u/3d" matches tictactoe.ultimate/TicTacToe3D

 ## problems
 * make games,frontends,engines dynamically loadable as plugins
+  * needs an extra window
 * local docs / game rule window, per variant? images/graphic representations?
   * load rules from res?
 * how to handle game notation window and past game states keeping? (definitely want to skip around in past states)